Dodger Stadium: Home runs out of Dodger Stadium

-Six home runs have been hit completely out of Dodger Stadium.
+Nine home runs have been hit completely out of Dodger Stadium.
 Outfielder Willie Stargell of the Pittsburgh Pirates hit two of those home runs.
 Stargell hit a 507 foot home run off the Dodgers' Alan Foster on August 5, 1969, that completely cleared the right field pavilion and struck a bus parked outside the stadium.
 Stargell then hit a 470 foot home run off Andy Messersmith on May 8, 1973, that landed on the right field pavilion roof and bounced into the parking lot.
 Dodger catcher Mike Piazza hit a 478 foot home run off Frank Castillo of the Colorado Rockies on September 21, 1997, that landed on the left field pavilion roof and skipped under the left field video board and into the parking lot.
 On May 22, 1999, St. Louis Cardinals first baseman Mark McGwire cleared the left field pavilion with a 483 foot home run off the Dodgers' Jamie Arnold.
-On May 12, 2015, Giancarlo Stanton of the Miami Marlins hit a 478 foot home run over the left-field roof off Mike Bolsinger and most recently, on September 30, 2021, Fernando Tatís Jr. hit a ball out of the stadium off the top of the left field pavilion roof.
+On May 12, 2015, Giancarlo Stanton of the Miami Marlins hit a 478 foot home run over the left-field roof off Mike Bolsinger.
+On September 30, 2021, Fernando Tatís Jr. hit a ball out of the stadium off the top of the left field pavilion roof.
+On July 21, 2024, Shohei Ohtani hit a ball 473 feet out over the right field pavilion into the center field plaza.
+On October 8, 2025, Kyle Schwarber of the Philadelphia Phillies hit a home run off of Dodgers starter Yoshinobu Yamamoto during the 3rd game of the NLDS, which hit the roof of the right field pavilion.
+Most recently, on October 17, 2025, Shohei Ohtani hit another home run out of Dodger Stadium, off of Chad Patrick of the Milwaukee Brewers during the 4th game of the NLCS, which also hit the roof of the right field pavilion on its way out.

 Notable events

 Park usage

-Dodger Stadium has also staged other sporting events such as boxing, a basketball game featuring the Harlem Globetrotters and a ski-jumping exhibition, as well as the baseball competition of the 1984 Summer Olympic Games and is currently designated to host softball and baseball for the 2028 Olympic Games with Angel Stadium.
+Dodger Stadium has also staged other sporting events such as boxing, a basketball game featuring the Harlem Globetrotters and a ski-jumping exhibition, as well as the baseball competition of the 1984 Summer Olympic Games and is currently designated to host baseball for the 2028 Olympic Games.